FrankWorldview/blockchain/smart_contracts/3_Example3.md

 + `forge clean` can remove the build artifacts and cache directories.

 Creidts:
-The React app code is based on the work of [RedSquirrelTech](https://github.com/RedSquirrelTech/hoscdev).
+The code of this example is based on the work of [RedSquirrelTech](https://github.com/RedSquirrelTech/hoscdev).

 ![image](/smart_contracts/img/fundraising-1.png)